Trump's Conflicts of Interest

 Using the Presidency for Personal Gain

-- 6/5/17: The Trump International Hotel in DC received over $270,000 from a Saudi lobbying campaign.
-The lobbyists work to oppose the Justice Against Sponsors of Terrorism Act, which allows US nationals to sue foreign governments that they consider to be sponsors of terror.
+- 6/5/17: The Trump International Hotel in DC received over $270,000 from Saudi lobbyists.
+The lobbyists oppose the Justice Against Sponsors of Terrorism Act, which allows US citizens to sue foreign governments that they think are sponsors of terror.

-- 3/4/2017: Donald Trump’s sons, Eric and Donald Jr., are overseeing an expansion of the family business during their father’s presidency.
+- 3/4/17: Donald Trump’s sons, Eric and Donald Jr., are overseeing an expansion of the family business.
 This includes a new hotel chain and expansion to new cities.

-- Trump invited Japanese Prime Minister to stay (and play golf) at his Mar A Lago resort in Florida.
-There are two concerns here: 1) By hosting foreign leaders at his resort, Trump is directly receiving money from a foreign government; and 2) If Trump is putting the Prime Minister up for free, "he is then donating money to a foreign government."
+- 2/9/17: Trump invited the Japanese prime minister to stay (and play golf) at his Mar-A-Lago resort in Florida.
+There are two problems with this: 1) By hosting foreign leaders at his resort, Trump is receiving money from a foreign government; and 2) If Trump is putting the Prime Minister up for free, he is donating money to a foreign government.

-- Trump signed an executive order that would suspend all entry to the US from seven Muslim-majority countries in the Middle East.
-His proposed list doesn’t include Muslim-majority countries where his Trump Organization has done business or pursued potential deals.
+- 1/27/17: Trump signed an executive order that would suspend all entry to the US from seven Muslim-majority countries in the Middle East.
+His list doesn’t include Muslim-majority countries where his Trump Organization has done or tried to do business.

 Trump Family's Potential Conflicts of Interest